mspnp/samples/solutions/ha-nva/layer-7-ingress/README.md

 ## Connecting to deployed VMs with Azure Bastion

 An Azure Bastion service is deployed to provide access to the VMs in this architecture.
-The SSH Key required to connect to the VMs is generated at deployment time and stored in Azure KeyVault using the nested deployment script [nested/storekeyinkeyvault.json](nested/storekeyinkeyvault.json), which was adapted from [Create ssh-keys and store in KeyVault](https://azure.microsoft.com/resources/templates/201-deployment-script-ssh-key-gen/).
+The SSH Key required to connect to the VMs is generated at deployment time and stored in Azure Key Vault using the nested deployment script [nested/storekeyinkeyvault.json](nested/storekeyinkeyvault.json), which was adapted from [Create ssh-keys and store in Key Vault](https://azure.microsoft.com/resources/templates/201-deployment-script-ssh-key-gen/).

 > Note: When connecting to VMs using Azure Bastion from the Azure Portal, you will need to click *Advanced* and enter the SSH Key passphrase that you entered when deploying the solution.